goFrendiAsgard/chimera-framework/README.md

 # Is it working?

-You can run the test case by running `npm test.js`.
+You can run the test case by running `npm test`.
 There will be two cases and each of them will yield `-23`

 # Example